Peace718/Factory-Downtime-and-Gender-Pay-Equality-Analysis/README.md

 The organization also received internal complaints regarding potential gender pay inequality across job roles.
 The goal of this project was to analyze these datasets and answer key business questions.

+## Project Workflow
+The analysis followed a structured data analytics workflow:
+- **Data Collection**: Imported telemetry and equality datasets provided in the simulation.
+- **Data Preparation**: Cleaned and structured the datasets for analysis in Tableau and Excel.
+- **Data Analysis**: Created calculated fields, classifications, and pivot summaries to uncover patterns.
+- **Data Visualization**: Built interactive dashboards and charts to communicate findings clearly.
+- **Insight Generation**: Interpreted the results to identify operational inefficiencies and pay equality patterns.

 ## Task 1 – Factory Machine Downtime Analysis
 ### Objective
 Analyze telemetry data to determine: